wangjun-microsoft/Cognitive-Documentation/Content/en-us/QnAMaker/SubscriptionKeys.md

 ![alt text](./Images/kbSubscriptionKey.png)

-Since currently the QnA Maker is a free to use tool, we have the following restrictions of usage per subscription key: **10,000 transactions per month, 10 per minute.**
+Since currently the QnA Maker is a free to use tool, we have the following restrictions of usage per subscription key: **10,000 transactions per month, 10 per minute.** Beyond this your requests will be throttled.